InfOmics/stardust/README.md

 # call the rCASC method for generation of the violin plot comparison figure.
 # It repeats the clustering permutation for 5 space configurations of Stardust (0,0.25,0.5,0.75 and 1).
 The parameters meaning are:
+# group → to create the docker image without superuser privileges
 # scratch.folder → path of the folder that rCASC use for storing temporary files
 # file → path of the count matrix file
 # tissuePosition → path of the spot coordinates file